smartcontractkit/chainlink/.changeset/nervous-books-push.md

 "chainlink": minor
 ---

-Updated QueryKey to be able to do advanced queries on contract event data words
+#internal Updated QueryKey to be able to do advanced queries on contract event data words